mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/clusters/attach-cluster/cluster-with-networking-restrictions/index.md

 1. Select the **Save & Generate kubeconfig** button to generate the kubeconfig file for the network tunnel.

-When you've completed the above, [finish attaching the cluster to Kommander][finish-attaching-cluster].
+After the above is complete, [finish attaching the cluster to Kommander][finish-attaching-cluster].

 As an alternative procedure, you can follow these instructions to [Use CLI to Add Managed Clusters to Kommander][tunnel-cli].